arponr/arponr.github.io/academic/index.md

     url: /files/doldkan.pdf
 ---

-I'll be starting my PhD at Stanford this fall.
-I was an undergraduate at Harvard from 2011--2015 and spent 2015--2016 at the University of Cambridge doing Part III of the Tripos.
+I'm a first year graduate student in mathematics at Stanford.
+I was an undergraduate at Harvard from 2011--2015 and spent 2015--2016 at the University of Cambridge.